alurban/mentoring/tidal_distortion/README.md

 Contents
 --------

-* `tidal_notes.{tex,pdf}`: The first problem set on Newtonian tidal forces, and some notes on how I solved it.
+* `intro.{tex,pdf}`: The first problem set on Newtonian tidal forces, and some notes on how I solved it.
 * `keplerian_orbit.{tex,pdf}`: The second problem set on stable Keplerian orbits, and some notes on how I solved it.
 * `scripts/`: A directory containing Python scripts related to these notes, e.g. a script that computes orbital separation and tidal forces as a function of gravitational wave frequency.
 * `scripts/matplotlibrc`: A local configuration of matplotlib settings, because I am very picky about how my plots look.